aknight0587/ansible/README.md

 Tomcat - Installs a version of Tomcat that is specified in common.yml and creates a symlink that is specified in common.yml

 Java - Install a version of Java that is specified in common.yml.
-It is using openJDK, which should be
+It is using openJDK for now.

 Vagrantfile is using CentOS 6.8